nxp-auto-goldvip/gvip/cloud-gw/README.rst

 This CloudFormation stack creates on your account:

-- A Greengrass Group (Classic V1); this manages the connection between the board and the AWS cloud.
+- A Greengrass V2 telemetry component, this is a python function which runs on v2xdomu and sends data to AWS IoT Core.
+  The provisioning script described in chapter :ref:`connecting-the-board-to-aws` creates a Greengrass V2 continuous deployment which will run the telemetry component on your board.
-- A SiteWise Portal with multiple Dashboards; after the board is connected to AWS, a live visual representation of the telemetry data received via Greengrass is displayed in these.
+- A SiteWise Portal with multiple Dashboards; after the board is connected to AWS a live visual representation of the telemetry data received via the Greengrass V2 component is displayed in these.

 SJA1110 Telemetry Setup
 -----------------------